novix-sa/Pyplan/docs/index.md

 ## **Using Python Libraries**
 Any library from the extended Python developing community can be imported to be used to solve specific needs.
-![Importing libraries for use within Pyplan](http://img.pyplan.org/index_import_lib.png) The example above imports Sklearn for machine learning and the Plottly visualization library for rendering the visualization.
+![Importing libraries for use within Pyplan](http://img.pyplan.org/index_import_lib.png) The example above imports Sklearn for machine learning and the Plottly visualization library for rendering the graph.
 A Plotly 3D representation is appreciated in the figure below.
 ![enter image description here](http://img.pyplan.org/index_plotly_graph.png)

 ## **Creating Apps**